 The Nazi Analogy is used in a definite political context: there is a global social movement dedicated to the destruction of only one state in the world - the Jewish one.
 This movement is state-sponsored, well-funded, and has grown up over several decades and across several continents.
-It includes in its ranks
+It includes in its ranks eliminationist antisemitic forces.
+And central to this global movement is the deliberate use of the Holocaust Analogy to bait Jews and delegitimise Israel's very existence (not its policies, but its existence).

 This worldwide campaign to 'Smash Israel' matters more than the subjectivity of any individual user of its discourse, images, and tropes.
-As the Israeli academic Elhanan Yakira has observed, when it comes to the Nazi Analogy there now exists an 'entire eco-system,' a veritable 'international community', that has a shared code, language, jargon, credo and sensibility.29 This is surely why the late scholar of antisemitism Robert Wistrich came to believe that 'Holocaust inversion' was 'in practice . . . the most potent form of contemporary antisemitism.'30
+As the Israeli academic Elhanan Yakira has observed, when it comes to the Nazi Analogy there now exists an 'entire eco-system,' a veritable 'international community', that has a shared code, language, jargon, credo and sensibility.
+This is surely why the late scholar of antisemitism Robert Wistrich came to believe that 'Holocaust inversion' was 'in practice . . . the most potent form of contemporary antisemitism.'